 When a motor is working inefficiently, the kVA (reactive power) increases which results in increased power consumption that might not show up on your utility bill, which typically measures KW (resistive power).
 Some utilities penalise customers whose power factor is too low, causing your energy bill to be unnecessarily high.

-As the utility market becomes increasingly deregulated, industrial manufacturers in the UK and Europe will be able to negotiate with multiple providers to help them get the best deal to energy costs in their production processes.
+As the utility market becomes increasingly deregulated, industrial manufacturers in the UK and Europe will be able to negotiate with multiple providers to help them get the best deal on energy costs in their production processes.
 But without the right information about the energy consumption profile of their facilities and processes, it can be difficult to shop around.

-Learn how an industrial manufacturing facility in Spain solved this information gap and managed to save more than 100,00 EUR in the process:
+In this case study, learn how an industrial manufacturing facility in Spain solved this information gap and managed to save more than 100,00 EUR in the process: